 The program aims to create a high functioning collaborative team working on interdisciplinary projects across language sciences and technology boundaries.
 It seeks PhD applications for a new cohort of students to enrol with researchers across a range of schools at UQ, to be located at the Co-Innovation Studio in the School of Information Technology and Electrical Engineering.

 Applications for the first round of scholarships close on 7th October 2018.
-(A second round will close on 2nd January 2019.)
+The second round is now open and will close on 10th March 2019.
 Please visit the website to obtain full program information.

 To discuss further, please contact Professor Janet Wiles, UQ node and Technology stream leader, at email@example.com or Ben Foley, Manager of the Transcription Acceleration Project, at firstname.lastname@example.org.